AhtishamAzhar/Tic-Tac-Toe/README.md

-its an online tic tac toe game for entertainment craeted with HTML, CSS, JavaScript.
+Its an online tic tac toe game for entertainment created  with HTML, CSS, JavaScript.